joebew42/cwatch/README.md

          $cd cwatch/

-         $aclocal && automake --add-missing --copy && autoconf
+         $autoreconf --install

          $./configure

          $make

-3. Use the software:

-   3.1.
+3. Run all tests:

+         $make check

+4. Start use it:

+   4.1.
 Read the manual

         ./src/cwatch --help

-   3.2. *Do some testing*
+   4.2. *Share with us your use case*

 *Note*: This README is just a draft.
 In the next days we will provide a new one well organized.